anees-hill/plotsrv/README.md

 uv add plotsrv
 ```

+## Interactive use

-plotsrv can be used in an interactive session.
-Open a Python session and publish an object:
+plotsrv can be used directly from a Python session.
+Publish any object you want to inspect:

 ```python
 import plotsrv as ps